Librarika/manual/docs/members.md

 * Please go to the `Dashboard -> Circulations -> Members` section.

 * Click on `Add New Member` button.
-* Add new member form will be dsiplayed as shown below.
+* Add new member form will be displayed as shown below.

 	![Member add form](img/member-add-form.png)